venari/timelapse/README.md

 # Enable Wake Up and set RTC Time

-Note - Wake up should be automatically enabled in `saveTelemetry.py`.
+Note - Wake up should be automatically enabled in `saveTelemetry.py`, but you will need to set the RTC time during installation.
 ```
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░